devflowinc/trieve/SECURITY.md

 Use this section to tell people how to report a vulnerability.

-Please email security@arguflow.gg or reach out on Matrix
+Please email security@trieve.ai or reach out on Matrix